Table 1. Risk Factors Associated With Hepatoblastoma and Hepatocellular Carcinoma continued...

-The incidence of hepatoblastoma is increased 1,000 to 10,000-fold in infants and children with Beckwith-Wiedemann syndrome (BWS).[30,31] Hepatoblastoma is also increased in hemihypertophy, an overgrowth syndrome caused by the same epigenetic changes in chromosome 11p15.5 that cause many cases of BWS, but in a genetically mosaic fashion.[31,33] BWS can be caused by either genetic mutations and be familial, or much more commonly, by epigenetic changes and be sporadic.
-Either mechanism can be associated with an increased incidence of embryonal tumors including Wilms tumor and hepatoblastoma.
-The gene dosage and ensuing increase in expression of insulin-like growth factor 2 (IGF 2) has been implicated in the macrosomia and embryonal tumors in BWS and hemihypertrophy.[31,34] When sporadic, the types of embryonal tumors associated with BWS have frequently also undergone somatic changes in the BWS locus and IGF 2.[35,36] All children with BWS or isolated hemihypertrophy should be screened regularly by ultrasound to detect abdominal malignancies at an early stage.
-Screening using AFP levels has helped in the early detection of hepatoblastoma in children with BWS or hemihypertrophy.
-Other somatic overgrowth syndromes, such as Simpson-Golabi-Behmel syndrome, may also be associated with hepatoblastoma.
+Beckwith-Wiedemann syndrome can be caused by genetic mutations and be familial, or much more commonly, by epigenetic changes and be sporadic.
+Either mechanism can be associated with an increased incidence of embryonal tumors, including Wilms tumor and hepatoblastoma.
+The gene dosage and ensuing increased expression of insulin-like growth factor 2 (IGF-2) has been implicated in the macrosomia and embryonal tumors in Beckwith-Wiedemann syndrome.[18,33] When sporadic, the types of embryonal tumors associated with Beckwith-Wiedemann syndrome have frequently also undergone somatic changes in the Beckwith-Wiedemann syndrome locus and IGF-2.[34,35] The genetics of tumors in children with hemihyperplasia have not been clearly defined.

 Familial adenomatous polyposis

 There is an association between hepatoblastoma and familial adenomatous polyposis (FAP); children in families that carry the APC gene are at an 800-fold increased risk for hepatoblastoma.
-However, hepatoblastoma occurs in less than 1% of FAP family members, so ultrasound and AFP screening for hepatoblastoma in members of families with FAP has been controversial.[19,20,21,38]
+However, hepatoblastoma has been reported to occur in less than 1% of FAP family members, so ultrasound and AFP screening for hepatoblastoma in members of families with FAP has been controversial.[19,20,21,38]